-Contract: Written agreement outline the scope of work for a subaward for which the College receives goods and services for use to implement a sponsored project and that creates a procurement relationship with the subrecipient.
-Characteristics indicative of a procurement relationship between the College and the contractor may include when the non-federal entity:
+Contract: legal document used for the purpose of obtaining goods and services for the College's own use and to create a procurement relationship with the contractor.
+Characteristics indicative of a procurement relationship between the College and the contractor are when the non-federal entity:

-- Provides the goods and services within normal business operations; - Provides similar goods or services to many different purchasers; - Normally operates in a competitive environment; - Provides goods and services that are ancillary to the operation of the sponsored project; and - Is not subject to compliance requirements of Federal or other program requirements as a result of the agreement, though similar requirements may apply for other reasons.
+- provides the goods and services within normal business operations; - provides similar goods or services to many different purchasers; - normally operates in a competitive environment; - provides goods and services that are ancillary to the operation of the sponsored project; and

+• is not subject to compliance requirements of Federal or other program requirements as a result of the agreement, though similar requirements may apply for other reasons.